MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Guide the hybrid decisions that you need to make.

-One principle of monitoring is called Full Visibility. <Need to define the principle here>.
-For a service, asset or component to be fully visible, you need to balance the three sides of this principle:
+One principle of monitoring is service visibility.
+For a service, asset or component to be fully visible, you need to balance the three sides of this principle which are:

 1. Monitoring in-depth by collecting meaningful and relevant signals.
 2. Monitor end-to-end or breadth from the lowest layer of the stack up to the application.